DecLearn/declearn/docs/user-guide/fl_process.md

 ## Overall process orchestrated by the server

 - Initially:
-    - have the clients connect and register for training
+    - the clients connect to the server and register for training
-    - prepare model and optimizer objects on both sides
+    - the server may collect targetted metadata from clients when required
+    - the server sets up the model, optimizers, aggregator and metrics
+    - all clients receive instructions to set up these objects as well
 - Iteratively:
     - perform a training round
     - perform an evaluation round